Google Reviews Export and Local Business Reputation Monitor

 {"placeUrls": [{ "url": "https://www.google.com/maps/place/Shake+Shack+Madison+Square" },{ "url": "https://www.google.com/maps/place/Shake+Shack+Times+Square" },{ "url": "https://www.google.com/maps/place/Shake+Shack+Brooklyn" }],"maxReviews": 500,"filterByRating": ["1", "2"]}

-Or search by business name instead of pasting URLs:
+Search by business name and city instead of pasting URLs:

 {"searchQueries": ["Eleven Madison Park New York","Gramercy Tavern New York"],"maxReviews": 300}